mlcollege/ml-for-big-data/README.md

 - Worked as a data scientist / data engineer / ML engineer / software developer / devops for the last 10 years in startups / corporates / academy / consulting
 - A *generalist*: “A person with a wide array of knowledge on a variety of subjects, useful or not”
 - Loves math (probability and mathematical analysis in particular), but is pretty bad at it
-- Advocate of simplicity and believer that even *a small data can go a long way* (aneb “*I s malými daty se dá hrát velké divadlo*”)
+- Advocate of simplicity and believer that even *a small data can go a long way* (“*I s malými daty se dá hrát velké divadlo*”)
 # Overview of Big Data concepts and tools
 ## Are you ready for ML on big data?
 ![https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007](https://paper-attachments.dropbox.com/s_86CFF5479D5C05A018B2538409D8E30C1596B9FEC4E9972D3F9F51C0771A30C2_1586158742368_image.png)